top of page

 After Starting Well

-I believe that recognizing the, "after three steps", and "after 10 meters" transition points that Mann describes can make it easier for the athlete to execute the effective rising of the body which includes the rising of the hips.
+I believe that recognizing the, "after three steps", and "after 10 meters" transition points that Mann describes can also make it easier for the athlete to execute the effective rising of the body which includes the rising of the hips.
 Hips that don't rise early in the race typically won't rise as they should for the rest of the race, thus limiting stride length and movement efficiency.
-Very importantly, the hips should also be properly positioned under the athlete as the body becomes more upright during the race.
+Very importantly, the hips should also be properly positioned under the athlete during each phase of the race.
 Having sufficient stride length also implies that the body's musculature can handle the stresses from what typically are large ranges of motion, especially in the hip/pelvic and leg areas.

 Utilizing Momentum Effectively and Efficiently